LeaxOS/.github/profile/README.md

 ## License

-LeaxOS is released under the [MIT License](LICENSE), enabling both commercial and non-commercial use while maintaining open-source accessibility for community contributions and educational purposes.
+LeaxOS is released under the [GNUGPL v3 License](LICENSE), enabling both commercial and non-commercial use while maintaining open-source accessibility for community contributions and educational purposes.